MatthewZito/goldmund-sh-i/README.md

  - analytics dashboard + campaigns (tracking per post analytics in a separate DB collection)
  - optimize for mobile, where needed ([see: why I will NOT be using AMP](https://medium.com/@danbuben/why-amp-is-bad-for-your-site-and-for-the-web-e4d060a4ff31))
- - slowly convert CSS stylesheet to styled components with Emotionjs

 #### <a name="about"> Note to visitors